 Marketplace opens giving opportunities to the online community.
-Click the "Give to ESU" link at the top of the university's homepage, or access Marketplace directly through this link to explore the variety of areas your contribution to Emporia State University will be appreciated.
+Click the "Give to Emporia State" link at the top of the university's homepage to explore the variety of areas your contribution to Emporia State University will be appreciated.

 Unrestricted gifts allow the university to support its greatest needs.
 Unrestricted gifts are used to support expenses such as student financial aid, teaching, research equipment, facilities and many more needs.

 Emporia State depends upon annual gifts to maintain a consistent gift stream.
 Annual gifts come from many sources including direct mail, the student call center, special events and special campaigns.